Analysis Report

 - Actions: Download file, Reanalyse file, Report a false negative or false positive, Delete the analysis.

-The summary section gives an overview of all binary code that was extracted and analyzed.
+The binary intelligence section gives an overview of all binary code that was extracted and analyzed.

 It contains the analysis for the submitted file (1) and the analysis of all memory regions that contain binary code (2).
 A memory region has either been extracted through dynamic analysis, or extracted statically in case the analysis is from a minidump or an endpoint scan.